What Are the Coping Behaviors of Complex PTSD?

 Living with complex trauma can lead to some harmful coping strategies.
 But it’s not your fault.
 Your body and mind are doing the best they can to protect you from further hurt.
 But living with those patterns can hurt, too.

-Developing healthier ways to cope can help you live a fuller life, so you don’t have to live in fear or isolation.
+Developing healthier ways to cope can help you live a fuller life so you don’t have to live in fear or isolation.

 Meditation

 Meditation is a great tool to have in your kit, especially when you feel overwhelmed by stress.
-If you’re not sure where to start, you can take meditation classes to develop your practice, or listen to guided meditations in the comfort of your home.
+If you’re not sure where to start, you can take meditation classes to develop your practice or listen to guided meditations in the comfort of your home.

 Physical Activity

-Exercising – particularly doing cardio workouts – is a fantastic way to cope with your trauma.
-Studies show that physical activity can decrease hypervigilance, improve mental clarity and reduce inflammation.
+Exercising — particularly doing cardio workouts — is a fantastic way to cope with your trauma.
+Studies show that physical activity may decrease hypervigilance, improve mental clarity and reduce inflammation.
 Plus, it can decrease anxiety and depression symptoms.
 And it doesn’t have to be intense.
 Walking, cycling and even doing household chores can all contribute to a healthier mindset.

 Art Therapy